fahadadeel/Aspose.Cells-for-.NET/README.md

 --------- | -----------
 [Demos](Demos)  | Source for the live demos hosted at https://products.aspose.app/cells/family.
 [Examples](Examples)  | A collection of .NET examples that help you learn and explore the API features.
+[Examples of GridJs](https://github.com/aspose-cells/Aspose.Cells.Grid-for-.NET/tree/main/Examples_GridJs)  |example that help you learn and use Aspose.Cells.GridJs to build .NET Core web application of Excel editor based on canvas rendering.
-[Examples of GridDesktop](Examples_GridDesktop)  | A collection of .NET examples that help you learn and use Aspose.Cells.GridDesktop.
+[Examples of GridDesktop](https://github.com/aspose-cells/Aspose.Cells.Grid-for-.NET/tree/main/Examples_GridDesktop)  | A collection of .NET examples that help you learn and use Aspose.Cells.GridDesktop.
-[Examples of GridWeb](Examples_GridWeb)  | A collection of .NET examples that help you learn and use Aspose.Cells.GridWeb.
+[Examples of GridWeb](https://github.com/aspose-cells/Aspose.Cells.Grid-for-.NET/tree/main/Examples_GridWeb)  |example that help you learn and use Aspose.Cells.GridWeb to build Asp .NET/.NET Core web application of Excel editor based on html dom.
 [Plugins](Plugins)  | Visual Studio plugins of Aspose.Cells for .NET.

 ## Spreadsheet Processing via .NET